-Business Ownership and Economic Mobility: Banking on Arkansas’ Black Women
+Arkansas AFN co-hosts Business Ownership and Economic Mobility: Banking on Arkansas Black Women Event

-Small businesses play a large role in the American economy.
-Moreover, business ownership can serve as a wealth-building tool for women.
-Black women are the fastest growing group of small business owners in the nation.
+The gathering explored the trends, systemic barriers, and implicit biases to black women’s economic mobility.
+Business ownership can serve as a wealth-building tool for women, and Black women are the fastest growing group of small business owners in the nation.

 Grantmakers, policy advocates, practitioners, and the business community discussed their unique roles to intentionally support entrepreneurial women in their effort to build wealth through business ownership.

 - Martine Aurelien, North Carolina Justice Center/Duke University

 - Dell Gines, Federal Reserve Bank of Kansas City

 To learn more on this topic, look for AFN’s upcoming new brief on Unlocking Assets: Building Women’s Wealth Through Business Ownership to be released in May 2019!